-IV.
-Physician Payment Reform
+V. Physician Payment Reform

-- o Most certainly, for Part B of the program, cost reductions will focus on physicians.
-Too long have we avoided reforms in this area on the basis that the consequences of whatever is done will be borne, not by physicians, but by their patients-medicare beneficiaries.
-We can no longer hold off the forces calling for mandatory assignment unless we have some other reforms to offer.
-It is time to act, and physicians are in the spotlight. - The Finance Committee will soon make available a committee print which provides an overview of physician reimbursement patterns under medicare.
+- Most certainly, for Part B of the program, cost reductions will focus on physicians.
+Too long have we avoided reforms in this area on the basis that the consequences of whatever is done will be borne, not by physicians, but by their patients--the medicare beneficiaries.
+We no longer can hold off the forces calling for mandatory assignment unless we have some other reforms to offer.
+It is time to act, and physicians are in the spotlight. - o The Finance Committee will soon make available a committee print which provides an overview of physician reimbursement patterns under medicare.
 Besides providing details of reasonable charge determinations and their effects on both physician and patient, it will review the payment options which are currently under discussion.
-The Committee will then move forward with hearings to more fully explore the problem and the solutions. - o I would like to hear from the AMA at those hearings.
-I would like to know how your "Health Policy Agenda" can be used to fashion a solution.
-I would like to know what can be done about the rate of increase in physician fees. - o I would also like to know how we can help you as physicians contend with costs which drive up your fees and therefore program outlays.
+The Committee will then move forward with hearings sometime this Fall to more fully explore the problem and the solutions. - I would like to hear from the Council at those hearings.
+I would like to know what your Societies can do to fashion a solution.
+I would like to know what can be done about the physician fees. - o The Secretary of the Department of Health and Human Services has been required by the Congress to begin the collection of data necessary to compute by diagnosis related groups (DRGs) the amount a physician charges for services furnished to hospital inpatients. - In 1985 the Secretary is required to make recommendations 0 to the Congress on the advisability and feasibility of providing for a DRG type payment system for physician services.
+Last week the Finance Committee adopted a provision which would direct the Office of Technology Assessment to report to the Congress after consultations with physician organizations such as the Council and its member Societies, on ways to modify the existing system for determining Medicare allowances to eliminate inequities that exist between reimburement levels for medical procedures (e.g., surgery) and cognitive services (e.g., physical examinations, complete histories, consultations, etc.).
+The study would also include specific findings and recommendations on creating a means to adjust allowances to physicians, as costs and risks to physicians which result from new technologies and procedures decreases over time. - o The Committee expects to move ahead on physician payment, utilizing the results of the required studies and the

+Committee's hearings.
+Through these hearings I would also like to know how we can help physicians contend with costs which drive up your fees and therefore program outlays.
 Malpractice insurance is one thing that comes to mind.
-I would ask what we in the Congress can do to moderate these costs? - o What can we do to reform the physician reimbursement system in ways that make sense, ensure the availability of quality care, and provide positive rather than negative incentives.
+I would ask what can we in the Congress do to moderate these costs?

+- o What can we do to reform the physician reimbursement system in ways that make sense, ensure the availability of quality care, and provide positive rather than negative incentives.
 Is prospective payment for physician services the only mechanism available with a reasonable chance of success?
-The answers will not be easy to provide, but provide them we must. - o In considering changes in medicare, our desire is not to simply cut another program.
+The answers will not be easy to provide, but provide them we must. - In considering changes in medicare, our desire is not to simply cut another program.
 It is rather to protect one of the most important programs we as a Nation offer our citizens. - o Physicians, I believe, recognize the problem we are facing.
 I have heard from various physician groups who are willing to spend the time and effort necessary to come up with workable solutions.
-Certainly the AMA should be the organization that provides the leadership and direction in coming up with physician payment reforms; reforms that are needed now, not sometime down the road when it is too late.
+Certainly the Council can be the organization that provides the leadership and direction in coming up with reforms; reforms that are needed now, not sometime down the road when it is too late.